 Why Does My Fish Stick To The Pan?

-A while ago on the Reluctant Gourmet Cooking Forum, there was quite a lengthy discussion of how to properly pan fry or saute fish to prevent it from sticking.
+A while ago I had quite a lengthy discussion of how to properly pan fry or saute fish to prevent it from sticking.
 There was so much conversation about it that I thought it would make a good article.
 I think we've all experienced that awful feeling when you try to turn your fish in the pan and it just won't turn.
 Hopefully this lesson will give you the tools you need to perfectly cook a piece of fish.

 The first thing to understand about fish is that it is very high in protein while also being relatively low in fat.
 This can make for a very healthy meal, but it also is a recipe for disaster if you don't know what you're doing.
 Believe me - I've been there.